Google’s test drivers have had to grab the wheel of their self-driving cars nearly 350 times since the vehicles were allowed on to public roads.

 Disengagements were a “critical part of the testing process that allows our engineers to expand the software’s capabilities,” Google said.
 “Our objective is not to minimise disengagements; rather, it is to gather, while operating safely, as much data as possible.
 Our powerful simulator generates thousands of virtual testing scenarios for us.”

-Mr Urmson said that self-driving cars would reduce road deaths by eliminating human inattention and error.
-“This is why many people are excited about autonomous vehicles,” he said.
+Mr. Urmson said that self-driving cars would reduce road deaths by eliminating human inattention and error.
+Not to mention, they would have great commercial use as well; if used by freight companies in delivery and other such services, autonomous trucks and cars would be able to make the delivery with accuracy and save time and manpower costs.
+“This is why many people are excited about autonomous vehicles,” said Mr. Urmson.

 Google has created a virtual reality computing division to compete with several companies that are launching virtual reality headsets this year.